parcel-bundler/website/src/recipes/typescript.md

 ## TypeScript's `tsc`

-If you are using more advanced TypeScript features that include custom config settings in `tsconfig.js`, you can use the `@parcel/transformer-typescript-tsc` transformer which uses the offical TypeScript compiler.
+If you are using more advanced TypeScript features that include custom config settings in `tsconfig.js`, you can use the `@parcel/transformer-typescript-tsc` transformer which uses the offical TypeScript compiler:

 {% sample %}
 {% samplefile ".parcelrc" %}